python/cpython/Doc/reference/datamodel.rst

    The :term:`package` a module belongs to.

-   If the module is top-level (i.e. not a part of any specific package) then the attribute should be set to ``''``.
+   If the module is top-level (that is, not a part of any specific package) then the attribute should be set to ``''``.
 Otherwise, it should be set to the name of the module's package (which can be equal to :attr:`module.__name__` if the module itself is a package).
 See :pep:`366`